ivpn/ivpn.net/src/content/pages/pricing-teams.md

 Any questions remaining?
 [Contact us](mailto:team-support@ivpn.net).

-These offers are valid for businesses and organisations purchasing IVPN accounts for their team members.
+These offers are valid for businesses and organizations purchasing IVPN accounts for their team members.
 Reselling of IVPN accounts is prohibited as per our Terms of Service.